QUICC-FOR/Cross-Scale-Model-Integration-Examples/README.md

 Example 2:
 ----------
 1. `Rscript ex2_prepMapleData.r` -- Loads data from original sources and formats it for the analysis
-2. `Rscript ex2_drawPseudoAbsences.r` -- Select a random subset of absences
-3. `Rscript ex2_setUpSDM.r` -- Use conventional methods to select the form for the metamodel
+2. `Rscript ex2_setUpSDM.r` -- Use conventional methods to select the form for the metamodel
-4. `Rscript ex2_mcmcSDM.r` -- Run the mcmc on the naive model
+3. `Rscript ex2_mcmcSDM.r` -- Run the mcmc on the naive model
-4. `Rscript ex2_mcmcIntegrated.r` -- Run the mcmc for the integrated model
+3. `Rscript ex2_mcmcIntegrated.r` -- Run the mcmc for the integrated model
-6. `Rscript ex2_processResults.r` -- Produce predictions from the posterior parameter distributions
+5. `Rscript ex2_processResults.r` -- Produce predictions from the posterior parameter distributions
-7. `Rscript ex2_makeFigures.r` -- Produce figure 5 from the manuscript
+6. `Rscript ex2_makeFigures.r` -- Produce figure 5 from the manuscript